-If your travels take you through the southeast in 2021, be sure to make some time for the abundance of fascinating vacant sites in the “Empire State of the South.”
-Below, we’ve reviewed the 10 best abandoned places in Georgia for you to add to your itinerary.
+If your travels take you through the southeast in 2022, be sure to make some time for the abundance of fascinating vacant sites in the “Empire State of the South.”
+Below, we’ve reviewed the 15 best abandoned places in Georgia for you to add to your itinerary for 2022 exploring.

 Interested in venturing outside Georgia?
 Here are a few guides to surrounding states that will be helpful in your explorations outside of the wonderful abandoned places in Georgia:

-- Our List of the 10 Best Abandoned Places in Florida For 2021
+- Our List of the 20 Best Abandoned Places in Florida

-- Most Amazing Abandoned Places in Alabama: Top 10 Choice
+- Most Amazing Abandoned Places in Alabama: Top 10 Choices

 - Our Guide to the 9 Best Abandoned Places In South Carolina